 Many evergreens—particularly fast-growing varieties such as yews—will be fine after a light pruning.
 Deeply scorched plants will require heavy pruning, leaving unsightly “holes.”
 Slower growing evergreens may take years to recover from a severe winter burn, and gardeners must decide on a case-by-case basis whether it’s best to remove the specimen.

 Unfortunately, some evergreens will be a total loss.
 This is especially true for plants grown at the edge of the hardiness zone.
 To determine whether a bush is going to make it, look for new buds or lightly scratch a branch to look for signs of green wood.
 Patience is often a virtue in gardening, so if you have any doubt about a plant’s viability, give it some time.

-The sparkling white drifts also promoted snow molds, which can leave large patches of dead-looking lawn.
+White drifts can also promote snow molds, which can leave large patches of dead-looking lawn.
 Typically, lawns will bounce back after raking and light fertilizer.
 Lawns damaged by salt spray might not recover as quickly, and strips growing along roads might need to be replaced altogether.

 Another virtue of gardening is that it forces you to look forward.
-So keep last winter’s lessons in mind as you clean, prune, maintain, and perhaps replant this spring.
+So keep the winter's lessons in mind as you clean, prune, maintain, and perhaps replant this spring.

-For more information about gardening post-polar vortex, go to our free public Plant Information Service: chicagobotanic.org/plantinfoservice.
+For more information about gardening in winter, go to our free public Plant Information Service: chicagobotanic.org/plantinfoservice.